grantjo78/TanzuOnAzure/README.md

 # Overview

-The article will document the journey I went through deploying a VMware Tanzu Kubernetes Grid (TKG) onto Azure.
+The article will document the journey I went through deploying a Private VMware Tanzu Kubernetes Grid (TKG) onto Azure.

-I will be covering the below:
-- [x] Deploying a Private Standalone Tanzu Kubernetes Grid Management Cluster onto Azure
-- [x] Adding a Private Workload Cluster to the environment

-To restrict the cluster API to within the vNet, the  TKG clusters need to be deployed as Private Clusters.
-By default, Azure management and workload clusters are public.
-They can be configure to be private, which means their API server uses an Azure internal load balancer (ILB) and is therefore only accessible from within the cluster’s own VNet or peered VNets

 *[Tanzu Kubernetes Grid v2.4.x is the last version of TKG that supports the creation of TKG management and workload clusters on Azure.
 The ability to create TKG workload clusters on Azure will be removed in the Tanzu Kubernetes Grid v2.5 release.](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.4/tkg-deploy-mc/mgmt-release-notes.html)*

+I will be covering the below:
+- [x] Deploying a private standalone TKG Management cluster onto Azure
+- [x] Adding a private Workload cluster to the environment

+*By default, Azure management and workload clusters are public.
+They can be configure to be private, which means their API server utilises an Azure internal load balancer (ILB) and is therefore only accessible from within the cluster’s own VNet or peered VNets*

 # Pre-Deployment Prerequisites

 Prior to deploying the bootstramp virtual machine and TKG clusters, there are several prerequisites that need to be addressed:
 - Creation of Service Principal
-- Virtual Network Configuration
+- Virtual Network Configurations
   - Subnets
   - Network Security Groups
 - Internet Egress Requirements